 Using an international business model, the students work as team members in a simulated business firm in a state-of-the-art facility; students have the opportunity to perform various business functions (i.e. accounting, human resources, marketing/sales, purchasing/inventory control) as the firm transacts business with students in other simulated companies both in the U.S. and in other countries.
-Prereq. - 30 credits completed and familiarity with Microsoft Word, e-mail, and the Internet.
+Prereq. - ACCT101, BUSA131, BUSA205, BUSA221G, and CISC104.